Table of Contents

 The Best Way to Remove Stains from Your Car Upholstery

-Stains can be a pain, especially if they’re on our car seats.
-It might take a little work to get them out, but once you do your car will look new again.
+Stains can be a pain, especially if they’re on your car seats.
+It might take a little work to get them out, but once you do your car will look brand new again.

 - Similar to quickly cleaning, you want to vacuum out your car’s upholstery.
 Make sure you’re getting in the seams to vacuum any debris out.

 - Lightly spray a coat of a fabric cleaning product over the areas you want to remove stains.
 You can spray around 4-5 spritz over the area, but don’t soak it.

 - Use an interior brush to work the stain.
 Stick to one area at a time before spraying another spot.
 Don’t use a stiff brush because it can damage the fabric, but a soft to medium brush will work.